Seraaron/agora/srd/Agenda.md

 During play, once it is decided that [[When to roll dice|you should roll dice]], your [[Facilitator]] will pause the scene and begin to _openly discuss your agenda_ for that roll.
 In other words, **talk about what you're trying to achieve and how?**

-Coming up with an agenda each [[Session Structure#Turns|turn]] can be a _complex and personal_ process; everyone will do it slightly differently, because everyone thinks differently.
+Coming up with an agenda each [[Session Structure#Turns|turn]] can be a _complex and personal_ process — everyone will do it slightly differently, because everyone thinks differently.

 > ### Nb.
 > **The following are some questions you can ask yourself if you're feeling stuck:**